LordJatonyas/Q.Gates/report/lit-review.typ

       + *end for*
     + *end while*
   ]
-)
+) <mappo-algorithm>

-In this algorithm, PopArt is an adaptive normalisation technique to normalise the targets used in the learning updates @popart.
+In this algorithm, PopArt is an adaptive normalisation technique that is applied to normalise the targets used in the learning updates @popart.
 Its two main components are:
 - *Adaptively Rescaling Targets (ART)*: to update scale and shift such that the target is appropriately normalised, and
 - *Preserving Outputs Precisely (POP)*: to preserve the outputs of the unnormalised function when changing the scale and shift.